-Fifty-six (56) hour employees may take vacation in increments of eight (8) hours if they give notice no later than as required by Article 9.3 of this Collective Bargaining Agreement and the request is otherwise approved.
-All employees covered by this bargaining unit may utilize vacation leave in increments of no less than four (4) hours for educational purpose when attending classes at an accredited college or university.
+Fifty-six (56) hour employees may take annual leave in increments of eight (8) hours if they give notice no later than as required by Article 9.3 of this Collective Bargaining Agreement and the request is otherwise approved.
+All employees covered by this bargaining unit may utilize annual leave in increments of no less than four (4) hours for educational purpose when attending classes at an accredited college or university.

-The Deputy Chief or his/her designee may approve emergency leave (vacation, compensatory time, and floating holiday) outside the provisions of Article 9, Section 3 for unscheduled purposes.
-Vacation may be utilized after the successful completion of the first six (6) months of employment to meet Departmental education requirements for continued employment or for any courses required for promotional purposes.
+The Deputy Chief or their designee may approve emergency leave (annual leave, compensatory time, and floating holiday) outside the provisions of Article 9, Section 3 for unscheduled purposes.
+Annual leave may be utilized after the successful completion of the first six (6) months of employment to meet Departmental education requirements for continued employment or for any courses required for promotional purposes.